LusGroup/LiT_Mobicom2023/README.md

 ## Requirements
 ### HardWare dependencies
 &emsp;1.
 Modified toothbrush hardware (containing Abitelax F7 blue light sterilization electric toothbrush, Printed flexible PCB, Arduino UNO, DuPont wire, and Breadboard).
 &emsp;2.
-Windows Personal computer (used for Arduino code burning and signal processing).
+Windows Personal computer (used for Arduino code burning and Matlab signal processing and brushing surface recognition).
 &emsp;3.
 USB cable (connecting Modified toothbrush hardware and personal computer).
 ### SoftWare dependencies
-&emsp;(1) Arduino IDE 1.8.19 for burning code to Arduino UNO, and (2) Matlab R2021a for signal processing.
+&emsp;(1) Arduino IDE 1.8.19 for burning code to Arduino UNO, and (2) Matlab R2021a for signal processing and brushing surface recognition.
 ## License
 This project is licensed under the GNU General Public License.
 For more details about LiT and its functionalities, please refer to the individual components of this repository.